minetest-mods/craftguide/API.md

 })
 ```

-Recipes can also be registered in a Minecraft-like way:
+Recipes can be registered in a Minecraft-like way:

 ```Lua
 craftguide.register_craft({